In the tab Points options, you can configure in detail the rules that will let your customers earn points and the rewarding process.

 - Exclude on-sale products: by enabling this option, on sale products will not assign points to your users.

 - Assign points to: this option allows assigning points to all users or only to specified user roles.

 Do you want that only some of the users of your shop can earn points whenever they buy?
 If you want to, just make sure you enter the roles enabled in the following option after selecting Assign points to > Only specified user roles.

 Conversion rules by user role

-Based on the settings in the above image, if you are a customer you will earn 1 point every 10$ spent, but if you are a shop manager, you will earn 1 point every 5€ spent, so double points!
+Based on the settings in the above image, if you are an administrator you will earn 1 point every 10€ spent, but if you are an editor, you will earn 1 point every 5€ spent, so double points!

 Please, note: If more rules apply to the same user, only one will apply: this why you can set priority in the section just below and choose one of the following options: